h3abionet/agvd-docs/docs/map.md

     <script src="assets/js/maploader.js" defer></script>

     The AGVD frequencies reported are calculated from a joint-called high coverage set of ~4000 samples from various projects both public and restricted.
-The samples' countries of origin and the projects that made them available are illustrated above.
+The country of origin of samples and the projects that made them available are indicated above.
 A more detailed summary of the samples and their source projects can be found <a href="summaries.html">here</a>.
 </body>
 </html>